'48 by James Herbert

 - Finished reading it on December 31, 2009

-- While I did not read the first book (The Folks) and while it was obvious that there was some back history that I missed, I did not feel left out.
+- While I did not read the first book (THE FOLKS) and while it was obvious that there was some back history that I missed, I did not feel left out.
 I was able to quickly figure out who all the characters were and any pertinent history that I needed.
 It did help a bunch that this story basically picked up from a fresh start.
 Andy Sayer is a new man after surgeries to remove scars from burns he received as a child.
 He is living with the Bollinger family, a peculiar collection of adopted, deformed children with a caring father.
 Andy's life begins to change when he falls in love with Roxanne, a normal girl from the local town.
 Unfortunately Andy's past girlfriend Amanda Bollinger isn't ready to give up on Andy quite yet.
 Overall the story is not that complex and there's not a bunch of plot twists or turns.
 It is an enjoyable story though.
 A demented love story with monsters but still very much a joy to read.
 Plus it's a quick read so you should be able to use is a break between more "serious" novels.

 Footsteps of the Hawk by Andrew Vachss